selaere/pig/readme.md

 - `pig.sh`, a shell file to make the connection and run the thing (check it before running)
 - `pig.bqn`, that handles the requests and sends responses and stuff
 - this

-too many things are hardcoded now. i should change this